 The FXSAVE and FXRSTOR instructions were introduced into the IA-32 architecture in the Pentium II processor family (prior to the introduction of the SSE extensions).
-The original versions of these instructions performed a fast save and restore, respectively, of the x87 FPU register state.
+The original versions of these instructions performed a fast save and restore, respectively, of the x87 execution environment (x87 state).
 (By saving the state of the x87 FPU data registers, the FXSAVE and FXRSTOR instructions implicitly save and restore the state of the MMX registers.)

-The SSE extensions expanded the scope of these instructions to save and restore the states of the XMM registers and the MXCSR register, along with the x87 FPU and MMX state.
+The SSE extensions expanded the scope of these instructions to save and restore the states of the XMM registers and the MXCSR register (SSE state), along with x87 state.